pipipig-study/hello-world/README.md

 # hello-world
-The first Github application of pipipig
+The first Github application of pipipig.
+You can call me pipipig.